-Open the door to closed-off sections of the Hermitage and private collections of Faberge objets d’art.
+Open the door to the off-site storage rooms of the Hermitage.
 Take an inside peek into the restoration workshops of the priceless Amber Room at Catherine Palace.
-Enjoy the finest seats at the Mariinsky during the White Nights Festival, Exeter International’s custom-designed programs are designed to eke out the essence of St. Petersburg’s palaces, museums and theaters to make it most meaningful for you.
+Enjoy the finest seats at the Mariinsky during the White Nights Festival.
+Exeter International’s custom-designed programs are designed to eke out the essence of St. Petersburg’s palaces, museums and theaters to make it most meaningful for you.

 For custom luxury travel and tours to St. Petersburg, please contact one of our travel experts, or read on below for more information about where to go and when, along with our Insider's Guide.

-If your images of St. Petersburg are those of snow and frozen rivers, drinking vodka and wearing fur, winter is the perfect time to visit.
-You will also almost have the museums to yourself and the top hotels offer the best value at this time of year.
+If your images of St. Petersburg are those of snow covered frozen rivers, drinking vodka and wearing fur, winter is the perfect time to visit.
+You will have the added bonus of almost having the museums to yourself and the top hotels offer the best value at this time of year.
 New Year is a particularly good time to visit as it is the most celebrated holiday on the Russian calendar.
 The climate is very variable during winter and temperatures can fluctuate from 30 degrees Fahrenheit to -4.